microsoft/FluidFramework/examples/hosts/hosts-sample/README.md

 #### Fluid Object

 The Fluid object model supports a delegation and feature detection mechanism.
-As it is typical in JavaScript, a feature detection pattern can be used to determine what capabilities are exposed by an object.
+A feature detection pattern can be used to determine what capabilities are exposed by an object.
 The `IFluidObject` interface serves as a Fluid-specific form of “any” that clients can cast objects to in order to probe for implemented object interfaces.
 For example, if you need to determine the capabilities that an object exposes, you first cast the object as an `IFluidObject`, and then access the property on the `IFluidObject` that matches the interface you